jpower432/shiny-journey/README.md

 ## Run Demo

 This will build the agent, build and deploy the dashboard, and push metrics.
+> Note: Archivista must already be running for this to function correctly.

 ```bash
 make deploy
 make demo